MRWhub/TP1_Data_Structure_TADs/README.md

 # Features
- Patient Management: Allows creation of new patient records with name and birthdate.
+ Patient Management: Allows creation of new patient records with id,name and birthdate.

  Exam Management: Enables registration of new exams associated with existing patients.